cochaviz/seminar_cyber_security/src/inversion_attacks_on_federated_learning_paper.md

 3. Data that is fragmented over multiple locations can still be used for training.

 The process, generally, works as follows.
-A set of clients, $C={c_0, \ldots, c_n}$, with each their own dataset, train a machine learning model on that dataset.
+Each client in set of clients,
+$C=\{c_0, \ldots, c_n\}$, trains a private machine learning model their respective dataset.
 Information about this trained model is then sent to a central server that _aggregates_ the information from all clients into a single model.
-The newly trained model is then sent back to the clients for another iteration [@abadSecurityPrivacyFederated2022,@konecnyFederatedLearningStrategies2017].
+The newly trained model is then sent back to the clients for another iteration[^fl_topology] [@abadSecurityPrivacyFederated2022,@konecnyFederatedLearningStrategies2017].

 ![Typical Federated Learning network topology.
 The client, $c_i$, sends the